Voice and Speech Coaching Case Studies

 “Self-praise is no praise”

-An oft-repeated phrase one heard growing up in Roman Catholic Ireland, it’s the opposite of what we need to do as a business owner, promoting our services!
+An oft-repeated phrase one heard growing up in Roman Catholic Ireland, it’s the opposite of what we need to do as a business owners, promoting our services!

 Fortunately, two of my clients wrote such eloquent and descriptive recommendations that I decided to share them here.